raffaelladevita/clas12-timeline/detectors/README.md

-# Timeline code
+# Detector Timeline Production

-This the the directory with code for producing timelines.
-To run it, [look one directory above](/../../)
+This is the submodule for producing detector timelines.
+The primary executable is `run.groovy`, found within its source code.

+To run it, it is better to follow the [main documentation](../README.md).